 Profile Basic Administrative Unit Block

-For a deposit the legal entity is represented by the Basic Administrative Unit.
+For a deposit the official entity is represented by the Basic Administrative Unit.
 Only one Basic Administrative Unit is permitted in one data file in the Explicit Text Format. .
 All references to the Basic Administrative Unit from the Feature unit (Zone, Limit and Location) are assumed.
 Therefore there is no need to express a Block ID for the Basic Administrative Unit.

 It is necessary for the reader to know what type of entity is being described.
 This can be done using the Administrative Unit Name.
 This makes the Administrative Unit Name mandatory in the profile.